jhonjairoroa87/django-calculator-microservice/README.md

 # django-calculator-microservice
-Simple calculator functions to be accessed as web services using django
+Simple calculator multiply and divide functions to be accessed as web services using django